Local-in-time existence of strong solutions to a class of compressible non-Newtonian Navier-Stokes equations: Appendix

+\end{Proposition} \begin{Remark} Our plan is to extend the result to the case of a bounded domain including some more general boundary conditions as inflow/outflow or nonhomogeneous Dirichlet boundary conditions.

-{\bf Acknowledgement}: The research of \v{S}.N. and V.M. leading to these results has received funding from the Czech Sciences Foundation (GA\v CR), GA19-04243S and in the framework of RVO: 67985840.
+\end{Remark} {\bf Acknowledgement}: The research of \v{S}.N. and V.M. leading to these results has received funding from the Czech Sciences Foundation (GA\v CR), GA19-04243S and in the framework of RVO: 67985840.
 The research of M.K. was supported by RVO: 67985840.
+Moreover, M.K. was supported by the Czech Sciences Foundation (GA\v CR), GA19-04243S during his research on the final version.